Australian Sports Foundation

 5% for all online transactions

 6% for all manual donations

-The more your page is shared and the more people that know about your fundraiser the more likely it is that you will be able to raise significant funds.
+The more your page is shared and the more people that know about your fundraiser, the more likely it is that you will be able to raise significant funds.

-Fundraising4Sport pages are best promoted in-house using:
+It’s best to promote Fundraising4Sport pages in-house using:

 - Club website

 - Signs around the club (especially the canteen)